About the Exchange

 Arrange Collection

-Transport and collection are agreed directly between both parties.
-The AHI Exchange does not manage logistics but encourages clear communication.
+Donors and recipients agree transport and logistics directly.
+The AHI Exchange does not manage collection but encourages clear, transparent communication.

 Read User Agreement